What is Interest Rate Swaps?

 - A huge tool for fixed income investors.
 They use it for speculations and market creation.
-Initially, it was only for corporates, but as the market grew people started perceiving the market as a way to gauge interest rate view held by the market participants.
-This is when many fixed income players started actively participating in the market.
+Initially, it was only for corporates, but as the market grew, people started perceiving the market as a way to gauge interest rate view held by the market participants.
+This was when many fixed-income players started actively participating in the market.

-- Interest rate swap works as an amazing portfolio management tool.
+- The interest rate swap works as an amazing portfolio management tool.
 It helps in adjusting the risk related to interest rate volatility.
-In the case of fund managers wants to work on long duration strategy, the long-dated interest rate swaps help in increasing the overall duration of the portfolio.
+In the case of fund managers wants to work on a long-duration strategy, the long-dated interest rate swaps help in increasing the overall duration of the portfolio.

-Now when you have understood what is a swap transaction, it is very important to understand what is known as ‘swap rate’.
+Now when you have understood what a swap transaction is, it is very important to understand what is known as ‘swap rate.’
 A swap rate is the rate of the fixed leg of the swap as determined in the free market.
 So, the rate which is quoted by various banks for this instrument is known as swap rate.
 This provides an indication of what is the view of the market and if the firm believes it can stabilize cash flows buying a swap or can make a monetary gain doing so, they go for it.
-So, the swap rate is the fixed interest rate that the receiver demands in exchange for uncertainty which existed because of the floating leg of the transaction.
+So, the swap rate Swap Rate Swap rate refers to the fixed exchange rate of a swap contract as ascertained by the parties or the market.
+The rate is inclusive or exclusive of the spread and determined on the benchmark rates such as LIBOR or MIBOR.is the fixed interest rate that the receiver demands in exchange for uncertainty, which existed because of the floating leg of the transaction.

 What is a swap curve?

 Generally, the sovereign yield curve and swap curve are of similar shape.
 However, at times there is a difference between the two.
-The difference between the two is known as ‘swap spread’.
-Historically this difference tended to be positive, which reflected higher credit risk with the banks compared to sovereign.
-However, considering other factors which are indicative of supply-demand, liquidity, the U.S. spread currently is standing at negative for longer maturities.
-Please refer to the graph below for better understanding.
+The difference between the two is known as ‘swap spread.’
+Historically this difference tended to be positive, which reflected higher credit risk with the banks compared to a sovereign.
+However, considering other factors that are indicative of supply-demand, liquidity, the U.S. spread currently is standing at negative for longer maturities.
+Please refer to the graph below for a better understanding.

-Please refer to the graph below for better understanding.
+Please refer to the graph below for a better understanding.

 Who are the market makers in Swaps?

-Big investment firms along with commercial banks which have strong credit rating history are the largest swap market makers.
+Big investment firms, along with commercial banks that have strong credit rating history, are the largest swap market makers.
 They offer both fixed and floating rate options to investors who want to go for a swap transaction.
-The counterparties in a typical swap transaction are generally corporation, bank or an investor on one side and large commercial bank and investment firms on the other.
+The counterparties in a typical swap transaction are generally corporation, bank, or an investor on one side and large commercial bank and investment firms on the other.
 In a general scenario, the moment a bank executes a swap, it usually offsets it through an inter-dealer broker.
 In the whole transaction, the bank keeps the fees for initiating the swap.
-In cases when the swap transaction is very large, the inter-broker dealer may arrange a number of other counterparties, in turn spreading the risk of the transaction.
-This results in wider dispersion of the risk.
-This is how banks which hold interest rate risk, tries to spread the risk to the larger audience.
-The role of the market makers is to provide ample players and liquidity in the system.
+In cases when the swap transaction is very large, the inter broker-dealerBroker-dealerA broker-dealer is a person or company that trades and executes financial securities, stocks, commodities, or derivatives for itself or on behalf of its customers, for which it charges a commission as its main source of income. may arrange a number of other counterparties, in turn spreading the risk of the transaction.
+This results in a wider dispersion of the risk.
+This is how banks that hold interest rate risk try to spread the risk to the larger audience.
+The role of the market makers Market Makers Market makers are the financial institution and investment banks which ensures enough amount of liquidity in the market by maintaining enough trading volume in the market so that trading can be done without any problem.is to provide ample players and liquidity in the system.

 What are the risks involved in Swaps?

-What is in it for an investor in Swap?
+What is in it for an investor in the swap?